 |July 14, 2014 - August 01, 2014||3||M-F 9A-11:50A||Open||Shaila Khan||10445|

-The primary learning goal of this course is to prepare students for advanced leadership roles in modern organizations.
-Successful completion of this course should enable participants to achieve the following goals:
+Successful completion of this course should enable participants to achieve the following objectives:

-2. Analyze human behavior in the workplace as influenced by personality, perceptions, motivations and attitudes.
+• Analyze individual human behavior in the workplace as influenced by personality, value perceptions, and motivations.

-4. Understand management style as it relates to influencing and managing behavior in organizations.
+• Understand their own management styles as they relate to influencing and managing behavior in the organization systems

-5. Enhance critical thinking and analytic skills through the use of management case studies, application papers and small group exercises.
+• Enhance critical thinking and analysis skills through the use of management case studies, personal application papers and small group exercises.